-- Ensuring that FCOI training is complete prior to utilizing PHS funds and at least once every four years, as outlined in section V.
+- Ensuring that FCOI training is complete prior to utilizing research funds and at least once every four years, as outlined in section V.

 - Filing an FCOI Certification and disclosure (if appropriate) to the Institution annually and within 30 days of discovering or acquiring a new significant financial interest.

-- Confirming agreement to and complying with any management plan issued by the Institution; retaining documentation that demonstrates compliance with the management plan, such as notices to journal editors or conference audiences, consent forms from human subjects research, and notices to laboratory personnel.
+- Confirming agreement to and complying with any management plan issued by the Institution; retaining documentation that demonstrates compliance with the management plan, such as but not limited to: notices to journal editors or conference audiences, consent forms from human subjects research, and notices to laboratory personnel.

-- Colleges, Departments, and Center Directors are responsible for ensuring that academic staff members submit annual certifications and disclosures.
+- Colleges, Departments, and Center Directors are responsible for ensuring that investigators submit annual certifications and disclosures.

 - As indicated in Section III, signatories are encouraged to provide input with regard to additional factual information, concerns, or any conditions or restrictions that might be imposed by the Institution to manage, reduce, or eliminate such conflict of interest.
-Signatories will also be actively involved in the final review of plans to manage or eliminate conflicts.
+Acknowledgers will also be actively involved in the final monitoring of plans to manage or eliminate conflicts.

 - Departments, Colleges, and Center Directors are responsible for ensuring that required management plans are carried out and monitored until the completion of the research.